-Ms. Phillips’s 2013-14 orchestral engagements include Fauré’s Requiem and Villa-Lobos’s Bachianas Brasileiras No. 5 with the Philadelphia Orchestra, the role of Ellen Orford in concert performances of Peter Grimes with the Saint Louis Symphony at Carnegie Hall and in Saint Louis, Beethoven’s Ninth Symphony with the Milwaukee Symphony, and Barber’s Knoxville: Summer of 1915 with the Jacksonville Symphony.
-In recital, she is joined by bass-baritone Eric Owens at Chicago’s Symphony Center for a program of Schubert lieder.
-Chamber music engagements include performances with violist Paul Neubauer and pianist Anne-Marie McDermott in a trio concert tour that culminates at Boston’s Gardner Museum.
-Highlights of previous seasons include her recital debut at Carnegie’s Weill Recital Hall with pianist Myra Huang, her European debut as Pamina in Die Zauberflöte at the Gran Teatro del Liceu Barcelona, and the release of Paysages, her first solo album on Bridge Records.
-She made her San Francisco Symphony debut in 2012.
+Highlights of Ms. Phillips’s 2013-14 engagements included Fauré’s Requiem and Villa-Lobos’s Bachianas Brasileiras No. 5 with the Philadelphia Orchestra, the role of Ellen Orford in concert performances of Peter Grimes with the Saint Louis Symphony at Carnegie Hall and in Saint Louis, Beethoven’s Ninth Symphony with the Milwaukee Symphony, Barber’s Knoxville: Summer of 1915 with the Jacksonville Symphony, and Fauré’s Requiem and Poulenc’s Gloria with the San Francisco Symphony, with whom she made her debut in 2012.

 In 2005 Ms. Phillips won four of the world’s leading vocal competitions: Operalia, the Metropolitan Opera National Council Auditions, the MacAllister Awards, and the George London Foundation Awards Competition.
 She also claimed the top honor at the Marilyn Horne Foundation Competition.
 Her first solo album, Paysages, is available on Bridge Records.